 With an experience of 25+ years in the recruitment industry and two successful firms, Wolff walks through his journey and offers insights into scaling a recruiting business, navigating recruiting models, and tips to set yourself up for success.

 Conclusion & Your Journey From Here On

 You might be planning to scale up your recruitment agency or are looking for new clients and this is the perfect time to get started with your marketing journey.
 It really isn’t that much different from setting up goals and priorities for your overall business strategy.
-And once you get the hang of it, you’ll see the numbers change and your revenue increasing.
+And once you get the hang of it, you’ll see the numbers change and your revenue increase.

 Moreover, if you’re a founder of a small recruitment firm, it’s easy to get lost in the sales and hiring process.
 Building a solid marketing plan that can work to achieve your goals and objectives more easily without you constantly cold-calling people will be game-changing for your team.

 Sure, the process will have its ebbs and ways.
 But that shouldn’t stop you from experimenting.
 Once you have set your mind to build your marketing strategy, stick to it.
 Create a realistic plan for your team and set achievable goals.
 Also, make sure you allocate enough money and resources to your marketing.